Vietnam's Next Top Model season 7: Episode 12

-In the live finale, singer Hoang Thuy Linh along with her back-up dancers made their impressive concert as a grand entrance to this live finale episode.
-Live finale host Tùng Leo reprised his role for the 3rd straight time by introducing himself first, then the judges (including Hang, the Host).
+In the live finale, singer Hoàng Thùy Linh along with her back-up dancers made their impressive concert as a grand entrance to this live finale episode.
+Live finale host Tùng Leo reprised his role for the 3rd straight time by introducing himself first, then the judges (including Hằng, the Host).

 Prior to the revelation of voting results, 14 eliminated finalists came to runway again for their fashion competition where only one of them will be returned as a 5th contestant to reach the final round with the final 4 contestants.
 A contestant who earns the highest votes will be returned while the rest of them will be re-eliminated again if they gained the lowest votes.

 According to Kenh14 website, the final voting result is shown in percentages instead of quantified tally of votes.